Tag Archives: jim marshall

 Dennis Morris’s photograph of Sid Vicious (Left) and Mr Brainwash’s Mural Based on the image

-From The Art NewsPaper Dot Com:
+From The Art NewsPaper:

-The Los Angeles-based street artist Thierry Guetta, better known as Mr Brainwash, has lost a copyright case involving a 1977 photograph of the punk rock musician Sid Vicious shot by the British photographer Dennis Morris.
+The Los Angeles-based street artist Thierry Guetta, better known as Mr. Brainwash, has lost a copyright case involving a 1977 photograph of the punk rock musician Sid Vicious shot by the British photographer Dennis Morris.
 Guetta had claimed that the seven works he created using Morris’s black and white photograph, including one mural and one collage made of broken vinyl records, were sufficiently altered to be protected by the fair use defence, which allows for the use of copyrighted material for commentary, criticism and parody.

 RIP Marshall Amps Founder Jim Marshall